kevinblanco/nodejs-chatapp/README.md

 # NodeJS Backend for a Chat App with Socket.io #

-Sourcecode of the backend for the chatapp using NodeJS, Socket.io and Express.
-The front-end is on a separate repositoty using AngularJS.
+Sourcecode of the backend for a ChatApp using NodeJS, Socket.io and Express.
+The front-end is on a separate repository using AngularJS.

 ## Sockets ##